 This Division has three main areas of research:

-Dr Gurnell’s research interests include (i) the role of nuclear hormone receptors in human disease, and genetic disorders of the hypothalamic-pituitary-thyroid axis, (ii) functional imaging in endocrine neoplasia, (iii) novel approaches to sparing hypothalamic-pituitary function in patients with sellar/parasellar tumours, and (iv) the endocrine and neural basis of financial decision making.
+Dr Gurnell’s research focuses on (i) genetic and acquired disorders of the hypothalamic-pituitary-thyroid axis, (ii) functional imaging in pituitary (11C-methionine) and adrenal (11C-metomidate) neoplasia, (iii) novel approaches to sparing hypothalamic-pituitary function in patients with sella/parasellar tumours and following cranial irradiation, and (iv) the endocrine and neural basis of financial decision making.

 Pages: 1 2